nickzuber/infrared/README.md

 > Blazing fast, light-weight, inferred static type checker for JavaScript.

-Infared is a [static analysis tool](https://stackoverflow.com/questions/49716/what-is-static-code-analysis) that eliminates 99% of [runtime type errors](https://techterms.com/definition/runtime_error).
-This is done by statically inferring a [fluid type system](#) onto your program, and identifying any potential type errors that can occur, before they happen.

 Infrared is an configurable & efficient static type checker for JavaScript.
 This is done by statically inferring a [fluid type system](#what-is-a-fluid-type-system) onto your entire program – tracking the types of your variables as they change – and raising type errors before they happen at runtime.

 ## What is a Fluid Type System?